camille-wilkens/Survey_Analysis/README.md

 A data science demographic analysis of the 2020 Stack Overflow Survey results focusing on LGBTQ+ IT Developers around the world.
 The Stack Overflow's annual Developer Survey is the largest survey for IT developers around the world - in 2020, close to 65k people participated in this survey across 183 countries.
 This survey also captures the diversity of IT developers world-wide.
 Using the 2020 Stack Overflow survey results and applying data science methodologies, this study will provide insight into the current demographics of the LGBTQ+ IT Developer community by answering the following 3 questions:

 1) "What percentage of the IT developers are LGBTQ+ vs Straight/Heterosexual?"
-2) "What percentage of the IT developers are LGBTQ+ vs Straight/Heterosexual?"
+2) "What are the Top 10 countries for LGBTQ+ IT developers based on the survey population?"
 3) "What is the mean salary difference between LGBTQ+ vs. Straight/Heterosexual IT developers across the Top 10 countries?"

 ## File Descriptions <a name="files"></a>